Antoine101/Dataquest-Projects/README.md

 ## Exploring Hacker News Posts

 **Keywords : Data Analysis, Data Visualisation, Media impact**

-Course : Python for Data Science - Intermediate
-Step 1 of 8 : Python Introduction

 In this project, we work with a data set of submissions to the popular technology site Hacker News and we determine what the best time to publish a post is in order to receive the most comments.